sp4713/fyp-fpga-random-number/README.md

 Milestones
 ==========
 - Skills/knowledge                 (3 weeks)
-    - what is meant by RNG
+    - What is meant by RNG?
         - have there been any crises because of bad RNG? why do we care?
-        - explain non-trivial problems, why was it hard?
-    - What can Vivado HLS do? (✓)
+    - Why Vivado HLS? (✓)
         - Main idea of Vivado HLS is to accelerate the process of transforming algorithm in C or C++ to Xilinx FPGAs
         - Code written in C/C++ or SystemC -> Vivado HLS -> VHDL/Verilog IP + Testbenches
         - Extract data path and control unit based on the code
+    - What can Vivado HLS do? (✓)
-        - Specify modularity through #PRAGMA preprocessor commands
+        - Specify component modularity through #PRAGMA preprocessor commands
-            - e.g. #PRAGMA HLS INTERFACE AP_FIFO, AP_FIFO, AXIS, S_AXILITE, M_AXI, BRAM
+            - e.g. #PRAGMA HLS INTERFACE AP_FIFO, AP_MEMORY, AXIS, S_AXILITE, M_AXI, BRAM
-        - Custom size data types using system header file <ap_int.h>
+        - Custom size data types using system header file <ap_int.h> or #ap_fixed.h (can save hardware resources)
-            - e.g.ap_uint<17> //need to convert back to C language e.g. unsigned int(abc)
+            - e.g. ap_uint<17> //need to convert back to C language e.g. unsigned int(abc)
+            - e.g. ap_fixed<16,5> where 5 is number of integer bits
     - What can Vivado HLS not do? (✓)
             - C/C++ LIMITATIONS
                 - no dynamic memory allocation